tomsanderson/soccer_touch_analysis/README.md

 **Planned V1 architecture:**

 - **Backend** (Python, FastAPI)
-  - Endpoint to upload an audio file + some metadata.
-  - Calls OpenAI Audio transcription API (model name configurable).
-  - Sends the transcript + segment metadata to an OpenAI text model that emits StatsBomb-style JSON events (optionally falling back to the strict grammar parser when no model/keys are configured).
+  - `/upload-audio` (V1 strict mode) uploads an audio file, transcribes it, and runs the original strict parser (LLM + regex fallback) to emit CSV + persisted events.
+  - `/chunks/decompose` (V2 chunk mode) accepts narration text + a video window and asks the V2 LLM parser to infer events from natural language (no rigid grammar, no persistence).
   - Returns:
     - CSV download containing all events.
     - Optionally JSON for UI.